dali-lab/build/resources/apprenticeship-program.md

 ## Introduction:

-The six-week DALI Apprenticeship Program aims to help individuals develop their skills and better integrate into the DALI Lab environment in subsequent terms - our goal is to hire all DALI apprentices at the end of the term-long apprenticeship program.
+The six-week DALI Apprenticeship Program aims to help individuals develop their skills and make them more competitive applicants to the DALI Lab.

-Throughout the six weeks, DALI core members will be helping you learn the necessary skillsets and thought process that are integral to the DALI process and emulate what is necessary to succeed in DALI projects.
+As an apprentice, DALI will be helping you learn the necessary skillsets that are integral to the DALI process and emulate what is necessary to succeed in DALI projects.

 ## Guides:

-Please consult the *DALI Member Guide*, [DALI Resources](http://build.dali.dartmouth.edu/resources/), and [DALI Milestones](http://build.dali.dartmouth.edu/milestones/).
+Please consult the [DALI Member Guide](https://docs.google.com/document/d/1jaDWRVl7Mr4y_QFvS8Tq1TY5JkRCNicw2A7acitlqKU/edit), [DALI Resources](http://build.dali.dartmouth.edu/resources/), and [DALI Milestones](http://build.dali.dartmouth.edu/milestones/).